Erich Klausener: Assassination

 A close associate of Vice Chancellor Franz von Papen, Klausener contributed to his Marburg speech delivered on 17 June 1934.
 The speech was largely written by Edgar Jung, but the contributions of Klausener and Secretary Herbert von Bose cost them their lives.
 The speech, though moderate in tone, criticized the violence and repression that had followed since Hitler became Chancellor.
 It called for an end to the revolution, Nazi terror and for the restoration of normalcy, freedom, and freedom of the press.

 On 24 June 1934, Klausener spoke at the Catholic Congress in the Berlin's Hoppegarten.
 His passionate criticism of the repression was viewed by the Nazis as an open challenge.

 Six days later, on 30 June 1934, during the "Night of the Long Knives", SS officer Kurt Gildisch was ordered by Reinhard Heydrich to go to Klausener's office at the Ministry of Transport to assassinate him.
 After the killing, Gildisch was promoted in rank to SS-Sturmbannführer.

 Martyr

 After the end of the Nazi regime and after World War II, a monument was erected to Klausener in Berlin.
-In 1963, his ashes were buried in a grave in the Catholic Church Maria Regina Martyrum, in commemoration of the martyrs of the Nazi era.
 In 1999, the Catholic Church in Germany accepted Klausener into the German martyrology as a witness of faith.